sunflowersoft/hudup-ext/3_implementation/src/net/hudup/core/resources/readme.txt

 QuickTable Team provided trial version of QuickTable component which is a Java database grid control, available at http://quicktablejava.appspot.com.

 Sam Hocevar provided Reflections package which is a Java runtime metadata analysis which allows users to scan and collection metadata about Java classes and packages in Java projects.
 Reflections library is available at https://goo.gl/Lf9Evr.
+Reflections package is very important to Hudup.

-Someones and some organizations on Internet who provide images, icons, source snippets.
+Someones and some organizations on Internet like David Gilbert (https://bit.ly/34qnaI1), Nobuo Tamemasa (https://bit.ly/34qnaI1), Icon Archive (http://www.iconarchive.com), etc who provided images, icons, source snippets.

 Steve Waldman provided mchange-commons-java package for JDBC connection pool available at https://goo.gl/1VAYre.